JAXA: OICETS and INDEX

 On 24 August 2005, JAXA launched the experimental satellites OICETS and INDEX on a Ukrainian Dnepr rocket.
 OICETS (Kirari) is a mission tasked with testing optical links with the European Space Agency (ESA) ARTEMIS satellite, which is around 40,000 km away from OICETS.
 The experiment was successful on 9 December, when the link could be established.
 In March 2006, JAXA could establish with OICETS the worldwide first optical links between a LEO satellite and a ground station first in Japan and in June 2006 with a mobile station in Germany.

 INDEX (Reimei) is a small 70 kg satellite for testing various equipment, and functions as an aurora observation mission as well.
 The Reimei satellite is currently in its extended mission phase.

 Earth observation program

 Japan's first Earth observation satellites were MOS-1a and MOS-1b launched in 1987 and 1990.
-During the 1990s, and the new millennium this program came under heavy fire, because both Adeos (Midori) and Adeos 2 (Midori 2) satellites failed after just ten months in orbit.
+During the 1990s, and the new millennium this NASDA program came under heavy fire, because both Adeos (Midori) and Adeos 2 (Midori 2) satellites failed after just ten months in orbit.